ETHLocal/Manifesto/README.md

 </br>
 **First Round of Grants**

-After launching the first FIT (Fair inflation traction), by the end of 2020 ETHLocal will launch a first round of quadratic funding-based grants to support those grassroot projects who will have gained the wider support by the Ethereum community.
+By December 2020 ETHLocal will launch a first round of quadratic funding-based grants to support those grassroot projects who will have gained the wider support by the Ethereum community.
 These rounds of grants will most likely happen on a ETHLocal dedicated page, although we will always favor and foster collaborations with the Gitcoin Community and the Downtown Stimulus.
 </br>
 </br>
 </br>